clarelgibson/england-school-admissions/data-prep.md

 library(data.table)     # for transposing data frames
 library(janitor)        # for cleaning column headers
 library(lubridate)      # for working with dates
+library(googlesheets4)  # for reading in Google Sheets files
 ```

 ## Custom functions